threefoldtech/0-db/README.md

 Each time the server starts, it loads (basicly replay) the index in memory.
-The index is kept in memory **all the time** and only this in-memory index is reached to fetch a key, index files are never read again except during startup (except for 'direct-key mode', where the index is not in memory) or in direct-mode where key is the location on the index.
+The index is kept in memory **all the time** and only this in-memory index is reached to fetch a key, index files are never read again except during startup, reload or slow query (slow queries mean, doing some SCAN/RSCAN/HISTORY requests).

+In direct-mode, key is the location on the index, no memory usage is needed, but lot of disk access are needed.

 When a key-delete is requested, the key is kept in memory and is flagged as deleted.
 A new entry is added to the index file, with the according flags.
 When the server restart, the latest state of the entry is used.
+In direct mode, the flag is overwritten in place on the index.

 ## Index
 The current index in memory is a really simple implementation (to be improved).